devlaming/mgreml/README.md

 (or `activate mgreml` instead of `conda activate mgreml` on some machines).

-In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `mgreml` only requires Python 3.x with the packages `numpy`, `pandas`, `scipy`, and `tqdm` installed.
+In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `mgreml` only requires Python 3.x with the packages `networkx`, `numpy`, `pandas`, `scipy`, and `tqdm` installed.

 Once the above has completed, you can now run